When to Hire a Custom Applicator vs. Buy Spraying Equipment

 • Maintenance and repairs: Owning spraying equipment means taking on the responsibility of regular maintenance, repairs, and equipment upgrades.
 This can add to your workload and require additional time and resources.

 • Expertise and training: Operating spraying equipment requires knowledge and expertise to ensure proper application techniques, calibration, and safety.
-Farmers may need to invest time and resources in training themselves or their employees.
+You may need to invest time and resources to train yourself or your employees.

 • Storage and transportation: Spraying equipment requires adequate storage space when not in use, and transportation to and from the fields.
 This can be a challenge for farmers with limited storage facilities or those farming on multiple locations.